Tom DayPostdoctoral Fellow (Centre for American Art)/Associate Lecturer

 - 100 Film and TV Artworks (under contract with Bloomsbury Academic/British Film Institute) (forthcoming, 2022)

-- Pop Cinema, co-edited with Glyn Davis (under consideration with Edinburgh University Press)
+- Pop Cinema, co-edited with Glyn Davis (under contract with Edinburgh University Press, 2022)

 - ‘Making it Function Differently: TV Sculpture’ (In preparation).